simone222222/DataOS/README.md

 qemu-system-i386 -cdrom dataos.iso

 # known issues
-the screen may not scroll
-you can't use the backspace key due to a bug
+you can't use the backspace key due to a bug the snake game is fast, very fast

 # TODO
 add new commands like ls, mkdir and more